Frequently Asked Questions:

 When are rehearsals?

-Rehearsals for the Summer Theatre Workshop are Monday through Friday, 10am-1pm (the first three weeks) and 9am-2pm (during the last 2 weeks).
+Rehearsals for the Summer Theatre Workshop are Monday through Friday, 3-5pm the first week, 9am-1pm the next two weeks, and 9am-2pm during the last two weeks.
 This year the rehearsals begin on June 24.

 What if I can't make a few of the rehearsals?

 Before auditioning, please inform our staff of any scheduling conflicts you might have.

 What if I only want to work backstage?

 We have a few participants that love theatre but want the experience of working backstage instead of on stage "in the spotlight".
 We welcome and encourage these students to join us for the five-week program, too!
 They can join in the ensemble numbers, warm-ups, theatre games, puppet construction, set painting, role-playing, etc. and they will gain a similar wealth of experience that the "regular actors" will have.

 Who should I contact if I need to miss a rehearsal?